Taking model-complete cores

 \begin{lemma} Let $\fa$ and $\fb$ be structures so that $\fb$ has a $d$-dimensional interpretation $I$ in $\fa$.
 Then $\fb$ has a model-complete core expansion which is homomorphically equivalent to a reduct of the $d$-th full power of $\fa$. \end{lemma}

 \begin{proof} Let $\fa^*$ and $\fb^*$ be the expansions of the structures $\fa$ and $\fb$, respectively, by all first-order definable formulas.
-Then clearly $\fb^*$ is a model-complete core, and $I$ is a pp-interpretation of $\fb^*$ is $\fa^*$.
+Then clearly $\fb^*$ is a model-complete core, and $I$ is a pp-interpretation of $\fb^*$ in $\fa^*$.
 By Lemma 3.8 in~\cite{wonderland} this implies that $\fb^*$ is homomorphically equivalent to some $d$-th \emph{pp-power} of $\fa^*$, in the sense of~\cite{wonderland}, Definition 3.6, which is clearly a reduct of $(\fa^*)^{[[d]]}$ and thus also of $\fa^{[[d]]}$. \end{proof}

-Next we show that interpretations preserve being a reduct of a finitely bounded homogenous Ramsey structure.
+Next we show that interpretations preserve being a reduct of a finitely bounded homogeneous Ramsey structure.
 In order to do this we need the following Ramsey transfer theorem.

 \begin{theorem}[\cite{MottetPinskerCores}, Theorem 4] Let $\fa$ be a finitely bounded homogeneous relational Ramsey structure, and let $\fc$ be the model-complete core of some reduct of $\fa$.
-Then $\fa$ also has a finitely bounded homogeneous Ramsey expansion. \end{theorem}
+Then {$\fc$} has a finitely bounded homogeneous Ramsey expansion {with the same signature as $\fa$}. \end{theorem}

 This theorem combined with Lemma~\ref{hom_power} implies the following.

 \begin{lemma} Let $\fa$ be a structure which is a reduct of a finitely bounded homogeneous Ramsey structure.
 Then any structure which is interpretable in $\fa$ has a finitely bounded homogeneous Ramsey expansion. \end{lemma}